ThibaultBee/StreamPack/docs/AdvancedStreamer.md

 * Video sources:
     - `CameraSource`: A source that captures frames from a camera.
-    - `MicrophoneSource`: A source that captures frames from a microphone.
     - `MediaProjectionVideoSource`: A source that captures frames from the screen.

 * Audio sources: